Dexter88xD/Dexter88xD/README.md

 - 👋 Hi, I’m Soulaiman Hamdan AKA Dexter The Wooden Spoon
 - 👀 I’m interested in HTML, CSS, JAVASCRIPT, C language and python
-- 📫 How to reach me https://twitter.com/HamdanSoulaiman and soulaymanehamdan2@gmail.com
+- 📫 How to reach me soulaymanehamdan2@gmail.com
 <!--🌱 I’m currently learning JAVASCRIPT -->
 <!--- - 💞️ I’m looking to collaborate on ... (this should be in the 4th line)--->
 <!---